An unbiased approach to compressed sensing: Known model order; the -sparsity problem

 We now assume that $b$ is of the form $Ax_0+\ep$ where $\ep$ is noise and $x_0$ is sparse.
-More precisely we set $S=\supp x_0$ where we assume that $\#S=K$.
-Let $A_S$ denote the matrix obtained from $A$ by setting columns outside of $S$ to $0$.
-By minor modifications of the proof of Proposition \ref{p1} we obtain.
+More precisely we set $S=\supp x_0$ where we assume that $\#S=k$.
+As before let $A_S$ denote the matrix obtained from $A$ by setting columns outside of $S$ to $0$.

+In this case, Theorem \ref{celok6} is strong enough so that we do not need any longer argument to establish that $x_{or}$ is a global minimizer, since all local minimizers of $\ksir$ are to be found in $P_k$.
+We obtain the following result.